All You Need To Know About Flatfeet and High Arched Feet

-Orthotics, braces and physical therapy are able to treat most cases, no matter the cause of flatfoot.
+Orthotics, braces and physical therapy are able to treat most cases, no matter the cause of flat feet.
 If all else fails, surgery can be performed to effectively treat the pain and deformity.

 In this article, we will cover a brief outline of the issues that can lead to AAFD.
-More in-depth information on the typical conditions that may lead to an acquired flatfoot and their treatment options can be found in separate articles.
+More in-depth information on the typical conditions that may lead to acquired flat feet in Singapore and their treatment options can be found in separate articles.

 What are the symptoms of adult acquired flatfoot?

-A person suffering from flatfoot may experience one or more of these symptoms, depending on the cause of their condition:
+A person suffering from flat feet in Singapore may experience one or more of these symptoms, depending on the cause of their condition: